-Garages and basements are two areas where a pet will likely spend the least time.
+Garages and basements are two areas where a pet will likely spend the least amount of time.
 Unfortunately, they are both areas that are highly dangerous no matter how much time a pet spends there.
 Because these are areas outside of the main house and protected from the elements outdoors, they are places where deadly chemicals and other potentially lethal items are stored.

 Toxic items that are commonly stored in garages and even basements include antifreeze, which is sweet-tasting but can cause a cat or a dog’s kidneys to fail if consumed.
 Motor oil, gas, battery acid, and car wax are just a few other dangerous car-related items.
 Additionally, pesticides, rat poison, paint, and paint thinners are examples of items kept in either location that can be lethal to a pet.
 Sharp and small items can cause injuries if stepped on or if swallowed, and even machinery, including one’s car, can be lethal.